ocheupthrust/Terasys-MQTT/doc/README.md

 # TerasysHUB IoT Platform - MQTT Implementation
 This document highlights how to accomplish broker installation, configuration, running and testing phases.
 ## Installation
-Detailed installation guide for Mosquitto broker and Mosquitto authorization plug-in was provided.
+Detailed installation guide for Mosquitto broker and Mosquitto authentication plug-in was provided.
 ### Broker Installation
 * First of all, on your instance or droplet; mosquitto broker will need a user named as mosquitto :
 ```